thecomeonman/PassingSonarAlternative/README.md

 ( opening images in a new tab by themselves might be a better view )

 <img src="./plotOverallSonar.png" width="1500" /><img src="./plotPitchBreakupSonar.png" width="1500" /><img src="./plotPlayerBreakupSonar.png" width="1500" />

+### How you can make this for your data

+The code is in R, in the Readme.Rmd file.

+Edit the self-explanatory variables in the Setup chunk.
+You may not have the watermark images in which case you can skip the watermarks chunk.

+The position coordinates for the formations for a 4-3-3 and a 3-5-1-1 are available in the code but you will need to add these for your positions. ctrl + F for 3511 and add your formation details there.

+The dimensions of the final image affect the size of the text.
+For the pitch break up and the overall sonar, just use the settings I use.
+For the player split, depending on the formation the dimensions may change a little bit.
+I don’t know of a good way to control this.

+The fPlotSonar function has been tried with only these three configurations.
+Any experiments may yield bugs in the logic.
+Please report them on
+<a href="https://github.com/thecomeonman/PassingSonarAlternative" class="uri">https://github.com/thecomeonman/PassingSonarAlternative</a>.

+There are som todos sprinkled across the code.
+Useful to note, before making your own charts.

+Please give design credits back to thecomeonman.
+I haven't put a particular license on this yet.